EFSA puts novel food assessment on hold for applicants to provide missing data

 The period of time that applications are put on hold may vary from case to case.

-“Efsa is engaging with all the applicants to explain what information and clarifications are needed in relation to their application, as needs may slightly differ across different applications,” the Efsa’s spokesperson told CBD-Intel.
+“EFSA is engaging with all the applicants to explain what information and clarifications are needed in relation to their application, as needs may slightly differ across different applications,” EFSA’s spokesperson told CBD-Intel.
 “Some of the applicants may already be in a position to provide information addressing some of the data gaps.”

-The further delay signalled by the long-awaited announcement on the 19 applications that have been validated – and thus are being assessed by the Efsa – has caused worry, but the regulator says this is part of a normal procedure.
+The further delay signalled by the long-awaited announcement on the 19 applications that have been validated – and thus are being assessed by EFSA – has caused worry, but the regulator says this is part of a normal procedure.

-“Stopping the clock on a novel food assessment is not unusual when information is missing,” said the Efsa’s head of nutrition and food innovation unit, Ana Afonso.
+“Stopping the clock on a novel food assessment is not unusual when information is missing,” said EFSA’s head of nutrition and food innovation unit, Ana Afonso.

 “It’s the responsibility of applicants to fill data gaps, and we are engaging with them to explain how the additional information can be provided to help address the uncertainties,” she said.